BitcoinDesign/Guide/guide/payments/receive.md

-   caption = "Consider some users who are new to Bitcoin may not know how its transactions get processed." width = 250 height = 541
+   caption = "Consider some users who are new to Bitcoin may not know how its transactions get processed." width = 250 height = 541 layout = "shadow"
 %}

 </div>

-If your application has a section where the user can see a list of their payment requests or transaction history, this would be a good place to provide the user with updates on the payment’s status and what stage of completion it is at.
+If your application has a list of their payment requests or transaction history, show the status and what stage of completion the transaction is at.

-Then once the payment has been finalized, you should also consider what the receiver may want to do with those funds.
-You may want to help facilitate those follow-up activities for example, moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).
+Once the payment has been finalized, consider what the receiver may want to do with those funds.
+You may want to help facilitate those follow-up activities, for example moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).

 <!--
 On /guide/payments/send/#inputting-an-address